 This guide makes the following assumptions:

-- You have a multi-node Kubernetes cluster running with Helm and Tiller installed and without any existing NFS server provisioner.
+- You have a multi-node Kubernetes cluster running with Helm v3.x installed and without any existing NFS server provisioner.

 - You have the kubectl command line (kubectl CLI) installed.